Annual Security Report

 Many campus facilities are protected by alarms, and only authorized personnel will be admitted.

-Security/Facilities Services share the responsibility of securing the campus during normal business hours.
-When classes are not in session, the Security Department assumes primary responsibility for securing the facilities.
+Campus Safety/Facilities Services share the responsibility of securing the campus during normal business hours.
+When classes are not in session, the Campus Safety Department assumes primary responsibility for securing the facilities.

 Students are not permitted to use college facilities unless a City College representative is present.

 Keys are provided to individual staff members on a need-to-enter basis as determined by the appropriate supervisor.
-Lost keys must be reported immediately to the supervisor and the Security Department.
+Lost keys must be reported immediately to the supervisor and the Campus Safety Department.

 Keys may never be loaned to other staff members or students.
 College personnel will confiscate any keys which have not been specifically issued to a particular individual.
 Duplication of District keys is a misdemeanor.